Off the beaten track was the description for locations that pirates loved.

 Environmental care taken seriously at Punta Brava

-From off the beaten track back to Puerto de la Cruz
+From off the beaten track back to the other side of Puerto de la Cruz

 Please mind that the comment box below is meant to help others.
 In case you have a question or want to tell me something, kindly use this contact form.